ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 Wait for a bit (~10s) after the message "Update Success!
 Rebooting..." appear before you power-cycle the module.
 Your TX Backpack should now be ready.

-### via ETX Passthrough (Radiomaster Zorro)
+### via ETX Passthrough (RadioMaster Zorro)

 Target: `RadioMaster Zorro TX Backpack`

 !!! info ""
-    This method is the result of the collaborative effort between EdgeTX, Radiomaster and ExpressLRS.
+    This method is the result of the collaborative effort between EdgeTX, RadioMaster and ExpressLRS.

 With your handset turned on, connect a USB data cable on the USB data port of the Radio.
 Select `USB Serial(Debug)` in the option window that pops up.